 A smart bin is a regular trash can, equipped with a sensor.
 Thus, such sensored trash cans can measure the level of trash contained in them and report that to the users.

-How is this concept of smart bin useful to us?
+How is this concept of smart bins useful for us?
 If you think of waste management and the level of coordination required for efficiently managing a public waste management system, then a smart bin can lead to.

 And finally, it will lead to a cost reduction/per bin for the waste collection agency.

-In this post, we are going to show you a model setup of a sensored trash can system that is built atop the IBM Bluemix services.
+In this post, we are going to show you a model setup of a trash can system installed with garbage sensor, that is built atop the IBM Bluemix services.
 IBM Blumix cloud provides the middleware tools that can power IoT devices and applications.
-For this setup, we are going to use the IBM IoT Foundation services.
+In this setup, we are going to use the IBM IoT Foundation services to collect data from the garbage sensor.

 As per the above block diagram, the main components of this system are